-Trying to decide if you should reserve a climate-controlled storage unit at Extra Space Storage?
-Check out our self storage guide below for answers to frequently asked questions about climate control!
+Wondering if you need to rent a climate-controlled storage unit at Extra Space Storage?
+Check out our self storage guide for answers to frequently asked questions about climate-controlled storage!

 What Is Climate Control?

 Climate control keeps your storage unit within a certain temperature range.
-This can help protect sensitive items from damage caused by extreme heat or cold.
+This can help protect sensitive items from damage caused by extreme temperature changes.
 At Extra Space Storage, climate-controlled storage units are typically kept between 55 and 80 degrees.
-Other temperature-controlled storage options available at Extra Space Storage locations include air-cooled storage, heated storage, and dehumidified storage.
+To help protect your items no matter where you live, Extra Space Storage offers multiple types of climate control.

 Why Is Climate-Controlled Storage Necessary?

-Climate-controlled storage can help protect belongings kept in a self storage unit by maintaining a consistent storage environment.
-By preventing your storage unit from getting too hot or too cold, climate control reduces the chances that temperature-sensitive items will get damaged in storage.
-This amenity is beneficial for anyone storing delicate items or living in a region where extreme temperatures are common.
+By maintaining a consistent environment, climate control reduces the chances that temperature-sensitive items will get damaged in storage.
+This amenity is beneficial for anyone living in a region where weather changes are common or for anyone who needs to store delicate items like collectibles or other valuables.

 How hot can standard storage units get?

-Storage units that don’t have climate control—particularly drive-up access units that don’t have the insulation of an indoor building—can reach temperatures upwards of 120 degrees in certain regions.
-In an uncontrolled storage environment such as this, stored items can easily be damaged by extreme heat.
+Storage units that don’t have climate control—particularly drive-up storage units that don’t have the insulation of an indoor building—can reach temperatures 30 degrees higher than the outside temperature in certain regions.
+In an uncontrolled storage environment stored items can easily be damaged by extreme heat.

 Should I be worried about a cold self storage unit?

-If you live in an area where temperatures drop below freezing, then you should be concerned about your storage unit getting too cold.
-Cold temperatures can cause furniture, electronics, musical instruments, and other sensitive items to shatter, crack, warp, or stop functioning properly.
+If you live in an area where temperatures drop below freezing, a cold self storage unit may be cause for concern.
+Cold temperatures can cause furniture, electronics, musical instruments, and other expensive, temperature-sensitive items to shatter, crack, warp, or stop functioning properly.

 Can humidity damage my items in storage?

-Humidity can damage delicate items like photos, books, artwork, clothing, and more when kept in an uncontrolled storage environment.
-This is because humidity can cause mold and mildew growth.
+Humidity can damage items made from materials like metal, paper, fabric, and more when kept in an uncontrolled storage environment.
+Too much humidity can cause mold and mildew growth that may irreparably damage your belongings.

 What Items Need Climate-Controlled Storage?

-While most items can benefit from climate control, a temperature-controlled environment is more important for delicate belongings like antiques, musical instruments, and china, as these items are more sensitive to extreme temperature changes.
-Keep in mind that the need for climate control will also depend on where you live and how long you plan to store your items.
+While most items can benefit from climate control, a temperature-controlled storage environment is more important for delicate belongings like antiques, artwork, and china since these items are more sensitive to extreme temperature changes.
+The need for climate control also depends on where you live and whether you need short or long-term storage.

 Do important documents need climate-controlled storage?

-If you’re going to store paper files like important documents and photos, you’ll need climate-controlled storage.
-Paper is susceptible to mold and mildew growth, and it can fade and warp over time.
+If you’re going to store paper files and photos, you should rent a unit at a climate-controlled storage facility.
+Paper is susceptible to mold and mildew growth, and it can fade or warp over time.
+Utilizing climate control can save you from the hassle of needing to replace important documents.

 Should clothes be stored in climate control?